 Columbines and Their Pollinators

 Columbines have developed ways to make themselves attractive to their primary pollinator.

 The flowers have extra-long, backward-extending spurs.
 The evolution of the length of nectar spurs allows flowers to match the tongue lengths of the pollinators that drink their nectar.
-Evolutionary speaking, the plants with the longest spurs and pollinators with the longest tongues would be favored by natural selection.
+Evolutionary speaking, plants with the longest spurs would be best served by the pollinators with the longest tongues.

 Columbine crossed into North America from Asia over the Bering land bridge that connected the continents of Asia and North America during the Pleistocene period (10,000 to 40,000 years ago).